-Spring is finally here and a captivating sign of the season is fields of enchanting flowers bringing colour to our lives, making us smile, and cheering up the most somber of moods.
+Spring is just around the corner and a captivating sign of the season is fields of enchanting flowers bringing colour to our lives, making us smile, and cheering up the most somber of moods.
 Flowers are single handedly one of nature’s greatest artistic creations, both practically and aesthetically speaking.
 Beauty may be subjective and judged personally in the eye of the beholder however, the stunning visual charm and appeal flowers possess is something we can all universally agree on.

 We live on a planet where there are approximately 400,000 flowering species, whether tame and cultivated or growing wild and free.
 Fully defining their landscapes, each flower has their own individual importance, purpose and unique beauty.
 Flowers are the foundational source of food for thriving ecosystems, providing nourishment and sustaining life aside from blowing us away with their beautiful appearances and distinct fragrances.